winbo-yml-exe/funnysplash/README.md

 - 4: Make a pull request

 ### IMPORTANT NOTE: Test your splash.img or logo.bin before contributing!!!
-If you can't test them, add it to the untested list below:
-If you CAN test them. add it to the tested list.
+If you can't test them, add it to the untested list below, otherwise add it to the tested list:

 # Untested list
 - none